 feeling alive 123: Are You Merely Alive or Are You...Intentionally Alive?
 (There's a Difference) Since I frequently write about longevity, I'm in constant search-mode for longevity hacks.
 In case you're wondering a "longevity hack" loosely speaking is an idea, a process, or a tip for increasing your aging capacity - hopefully in a way that will improve your

 moments 122: Got a Moment?
 Wake up.
 Sip your coffee or your favorite morning beverage.
 Breathe the fresh morning air - preferably outdoors.
 Those are priceless moments.
 Waking, tasting, breathing, each are something to be grateful for.
 The longer you're alive the more meaningful such moments are.
-Life is an ongoing series of
+Life is an ongoing series of moments,

 I Need to Run I'm keeping this week's issue brief as I'm away from my desk.
 As far as "running" is concerned, I'm traveling this weekend to run my second half-marathon.
 Good vibes (and prayers) appreciated.
-We're all "runners" in
+We're all "runners"

 editing your life 121: Don't Worry About the First Draft - You Can Always Edit As a writer, my life revolves around the careful and strategic crafting of words.
 The first draft always starts with a blank page where a blinking cursor awaits my first move on the keyboard.
 I've grown to love the first draft phase of writing, not because it'